-Ok, so lets talk about the types of outlets you’ll find in your house.
-For the most part you are going to see 120 volts, 15 amp and 20 amp.
-And 220 2 wire, 3 wire and four wire types.
+Ok, so let’s talk about the types of outlets you’ll find in your house.
+For the most part, you are going to see 120 volts, 15 amp, and 20 amp.
+And 220 2 wire, 3 wire, and four wire types.

+In a house, these would be considered the big boy.
+You’ll find one of these in newer homes for a stove oven combo.
+This is a 4 wire outlet.
+See my video on how to install one of these.
+This is 50 amp 220 4 wire.
+Better know as a stove or oven outlet Keep in mind, although you might have an oven, dryer, stove or whatever.
+It may not have an outlet at all.
+It could be hard-wired into the appliance.
+And that’s fine, lot’s of bigger commercial appliances are known to be wired that way.
 Tip… Red is hot (110 volts) black is also hot (110 volts) = 220 volts.
-White is the neutral and is the returned path back to the transformer on the road.
-Ground is just that.
-Ground to the each and is always always used on anything electric.
-Unless of course your house is very old in which case should be updated just for pure safety.
+White is neutral and is the returned path back to the transformer on the road.
+The ground is just that.
+Ground to the each and is always used on anything electric.
+Unless of course, your house is very old in which case should be updated just for pure safety.

 Surface Mount 220v outlet